All the dirt on home gardening success | Homegrown Goodness

 Most and least favourite produce to grow?

-Deryn: I love things that are easy to grow and my favourite is probably broccoli as it thrives during the cooler months, is very productive and delicious.
-While I also love asparagus it’s a long term crop that needs a rich soil to perform well.
+Deryn: I love things that are easy to grow, and my favourite is probably broccoli, as it thrives during the cooler months, and is very productive and delicious.
+While I also love asparagus, it’s a long-term crop that needs rich soil to perform well.

 Advice and tips for novice gardeners

 Steve: A novice gardener should start with lettuce.
-Super easy to grow and when watered with a seaweed tonic it provides the plant with over 40 different vital elements including iodine making it especially heathy for children with developing brains.
+Super easy to grow, and when watered with a seaweed tonic, it provides the plant with over 40 different vital elements, including iodine, making it especially healthy for children with developing brains.

 What’s a gardening hack you can share?